cff008/Don8Mobile/README.md

 Ionic App - Don8 Mobile App
 =====================

-This is a guide to testing the app in your browser
+This is a guide to two different options for testing the app.

 ## Using Ionic View